franck-chester/franck-chester.github.io/_posts/2021-11-10-Terraform CDK part 2.md

 I've also installed the [sort json array vscode extension](https://github.com/fvclaus/vsc-sort-json-array#sort-json-array), to keep my `iac-policy.json` file tidy, and easily compare the output from iamlive to it, and identify what needs adding.

 Although this works remarkably well, it is far from perfect and can still miss some actions, probably because the iamlive [map](https://raw.githubusercontent.com/iann0036/iamlive/main/iamlivecore/map.json) is incomplete or out of date.
 For example, it output the v1 permissions for the APIGateway, and completely missed the `s3:DeleteObject` and `s3:DeleteObjectVersion`, causing me quite a bit of faffing to identify the correct policy using the tried and tested combination of IAM console and documentation [(Actions, resources, and condition keys for AWS services)](https://docs.aws.amazon.com/service-authorization/latest/reference/reference_policies_actions-resources-contextkeys.html).
-The policy also needs the actions associated with updates, otherwise small updates to the CDK code will fail withoutthout destroying the stack entirely first before reapplying it.
+The policy also needs the actions associated with updates, otherwise small updates to the CDK code will fail without destroying the stack entirely first before reapplying it.

-Finally, I will need to revisit this again later as this is still not a least privilege policy, as it still enables my IaC user to delete resources it hasn't created.
+Finally, I will need to revisit this again later as this is still not a [least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) policy, as it still enables my IaC user to delete resources it hasn't created.
 My next move, in a future experiment, will be [using tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_iam-tags.html).

 ### Creating a S3 bucket for lambda code deployment

 Not much to say, we simply use the [S3 Bucket resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket), making sure to set
-`forceDestroy: true` to ensure [all objects (including any locked objects) are from the bucket before destroying it](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket#force_destroy)[^1] - otherwise we wouldn't be able to tear down this infrastructure.
+`forceDestroy: true` to ensure [all objects (including any locked objects) are from the bucket before destroying it](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket#force_destroy) [^1] - otherwise we wouldn't be able to tear down this infrastructure.

 ``` typescript
 import { S3 } from '@cdktf/provider-aws';